asamiile/diy-electronics/Arduino_Uno_8x8_led_matrix/README.md

 ## Overview

-- This project uses an Arduino UNO and an 8x8 WS2812B RGB LED matrix to display various art patterns and animations.
-You can switch between patterns using a tactile switch, enjoying effects such as rainbow, wave, ripple, and breathing.
-The project utilizes the Adafruit NeoPixel library and works with simple wiring and code.
-The vivid expressions of the LED matrix make it ideal for interior decoration or educational purposes.
+- This project uses an Arduino UNO to control an 8x8 WS2812B LED matrix, displaying various animations like rainbow and ripple effects.
+A push button allows you to cycle through the patterns.

 ![](https://mir-s3-cdn-cf.behance.net/project_modules/max_3840_webp/2bd1c8229464473.68652fef58605.jpg)

+This serves as the initial prototype for the final [Seeed_Studio_XIAO_RP2040_8x8_LED_Matrix](https://github.com/asamiile/diy-electronics/tree/main/Seeed_Studio_XIAO_RP2040_8x8_LED_Matrix) project, which refines this concept into a compact, permanent product.

 ### LED Matrix glowing pattern